Chelsea winger Hudson-Odoi returns to England squad after injury absence | Goal.com

 Hudson-Odoi and Abraham will be joined in the attack by Marcus Rashford, Callum Wilson, Harry Kane, Raheem Sterling and Jadon Sancho, who have been among the goals for Manchester United, Chelsea, Spurs and Borussia Dortmund over the last month.

-Chelsea and Tottenham midfielders Mason Mount and Harry Winks are also back in the fold, along with West Ham's Declan Rice, who is being lined up for a move to Old Trafford in the new year .
+Chelsea and Tottenham midfielders Mason Mount and Harry Winks are also back, along with West Ham's Declan Rice, who is being lined up for a move to Old Trafford in the new year.

 James Maddison and Fikayo Tomori, who have both been called-up previously this season, are the only uncapped players in the squad.